vggls/language_models/Report.md

  ## C. Pre-trained transformer model
   - Training-Validation-Test data: 3262-314-338 sentences
   - We consider a pre-trained 'small' GPT2.
 During training we keep the embedding and transformer layers frozen and tune the linear 'head' to the needs of the training set.
   - Similar to the LSTM model, we create an integer representation of the training tokens, put them in a large input sequence and choose a sequence_length hyperparameter value.
-We **train** the model, we map a sequence of sequence_length length to the sequence which is the initial one shifted by one time-step to the future.
+We **train** the model by mapping a sequence of sequence_length length to the sequence which is the initial one shifted by one time-step to the future.

-    This kind of models, during training, process the input sequence w_1,..,w_L (L=sequence_length) **in parallel**; using the inputs w_1,..,w_k to calculate y_k, for k<=L. This results in L predictions y_1,..,y_L, whose losses are calculated **in parallel** as well.
+    In contrast to the recurrent models, this kind of models process the input sequence w_1,..,w_L (L=sequence_length) **in parallel**; using the inputs w_1,..,w_k to calculate y_k, for k<=L. This results in L predictions y_1,..,y_L, whose losses are calculated **in parallel** as well.

     As per below formula, for a sequence w_1,..,w_k, the loss is determined by the probability the model assigns to the correct next word w_(k+1), mainting the **teacher forcing** approach of recurrent nets.
     <p align="center">